CCExtractor/website/content/public/general/whatsccextractor.md

 #### Does CCExtractor use code from other projects?

 Yes.
-Lots of code came originally from McPoodle\'s tools (even though it was ported from Perl to C).
-We\'ve also taken code from MythTV (which in turn took some from other places) and FFmpeg.
-The teletext code is 95% Petr Kutalek\'s and was integrated with permission.
+Lots of code came originally from McPoodle's tools (even though it was ported from Perl to C).
+We've also taken code from MythTV (which in turn took some from other places) and FFmpeg.
+The teletext code is 95% Petr Kutalek's and was integrated with permission.

-A good thing about Open Source is that you don\'t need to reinvent the wheel unless you want to (or unless you think you can come up with a
+A good thing about Open Source is that you don't need to reinvent the wheel unless you want to (or unless you think you can come up with a 'rounder' wheel).
-\'rounder\' wheel).